theantsrobotics/coyote/README.md

 python3 main.py
 ```
 To use Coyote, run the app and create your path. **Coyote's points use
 inches**.

+### Code Generation
-Then, press "Copy code" to copy the Java code for the path to the
+Press "Copy code" to copy the Java code for the path to the
 clipboard.
 The code will be in the following format:
 ```java
 odo.setPosition(new Pose2D(DistanceUnit.INCH, {}, {}, AngleUnit.DEGREES, {}));